kms15/jsnum/README.md

 JSN: JavaScript Numerics
 ========================

 This is a library designed to provide basic numerical algorithms for JavaScript.
-It is currently under construction, but you can look at the Wiki to get an idea of the direction the project is headed.
+While still early in the project, basic support for multidimensional arrays and core matrix operations are working (e.g. matrix inversion, LU decomposition, and solving linear systems of equations).

 License
 -------